Aggregation with constant kernel under stochastic resetting: Abstract

 \section{Abstract}

-The model of binary aggregation with constant kernel is subjected to stochastic resetting.
-Aggregates of any size explode into monomers at stochatic times.
+The model of binary aggregation with constant kernel is subjected to stochastic resetting: aggregates of any size explode into monomers at independent stochastic times.
 These resetting times are Poisson distributed, and the rate of the process is called the resetting rate.
+The master equation yields a Bernoulli-type equation in the generating function of the concentration of aggregates of any size, which can be solved exactly.
 This resetting prescription leads to a non-equilibrium steady state for the densities of aggregates, which is a function of the size of the aggregate, rescaled by a function of the resetting rate.
-The steady-state density of aggregates of a given size is maximised is the resetting rate is set to the quotient of the aggregation rate by the size of the aggregate.
-Moreover, the master equation can be solved exactly in the generating function.
+The steady-state density of aggregates of a given size is maximised if the resetting rate is set to the quotient of the aggregation rate by the size of the aggregate (minus one).